-Notable 2012 to 2017 Accomplishments of the Museum
+Notable 2012 to 2017 Accomplishments

 Accessibility is included as part of the planning process for many events and projects that are initiated every year.
 The work includes thinking about the fine details, researching best practices and consulting with the right people using an accessibility lens.
-The following list highlights important accomplishments that helped to identify, remove and prevent barriers to accessibility at the Peterborough Museum & Archives (PMA).
+The following list highlights important accomplishments that helped to identify, remove and prevent barriers to accessibility at the Peterborough Museum & Archives.